OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 Interestingly, the [road
 graph](https://sparse.tamu.edu/GAP/GAP-road) doesn't appear at first to do so well.
-One issue is that the graph is so "small" at only 57M edges, that it can't take advantage of all the cores.
+One issue is that the graph is so "small" at only 57M edges, that it can't take full advantage of all the cores.
 This is exacerbated by some of the issues that extreme sparsity can bring.
-The road graph is very sparse, the degree distribution is relatively uniform, and it has a very high diameter.
-This is a relatively common but tricky kind of graph to traverse in parallel.
+The road graph is very sparse, the degree distribution is relatively uniform, leaving little opportunity for bulk operation, and it has a very high diameter meaning there are many work levels.
+This is a relatively common but tricky kind of graph to traverse in parallel using any language or technique, and shows how graphs are hard!

 ## Degree Centrality